-Prior to joining the WPI community, Flavin held senior management positions at Babson College, including associate dean of Babson’s School of Executive Education and dean of executive education.
-He also served as director of encapsulated knowledge business for Global Knowledge Network.
+Prior to joining the WPI community, Stephen held senior management positions at Babson College, including associate dean of Babson’s School of Executive Education and dean of executive education.
+Stephen also served as a director for Global Knowledge Network.
 He earned a BS and a JD at Suffolk University.

 Dana Harmon has served as the director of physical education, recreation, and athletics at WPI since 2002, and is the first woman to serve in the role.
 As director, she oversees WPI’s NCAA Division III varsity athletic program of 20 sports teams and more than 650 student-athletes, the physical education program for the university’s 4,200 undergraduates, a recreation program with over 40 club sports for more than 700 students, and an intramural program with over 1,500 participants.